-To Better Days Development, founded by Peter Fine, is the innovative Residential Developer rocking the Miami beachfront market.
+To Better Days Development, founded by Peter Fine, is an innovative Residential Developer rocking the Miami beachfront market.
 We sat down with Zachary Carpenter, Executive Vice President of To Better Days, for a chat about home automation and exclusive South Florida residential projects.

 Acoustic Architects (AA): You have a background in Architecture, what lead you away from working in a traditional architecture firm?